 Publications and Videos Related to Fencing

-In this short video, learn how to attach an insulator to an electric fence.
+In this short electric fencing video, learn how to attach an insulator to an electric fence.

-In this short video, Ralph Harris of NRCS Arkansas demonstrates tying your electric fence to end poles, using a knot that allows maximum flexibility.
+In this short video, Ralph Harris of NRCS Arkansas demonstrates tying electric fencing wire to end poles, using a loop knot that allows maximum flexibility.